goatshriek/wrapture/docs/examples/struct_wrapper/README.md

 # Struct Wrapping Example

-In some cases, you may have a struct that is a simple container for data, and doesn't have a constructor or destructor associated with it.
-In this case you can save yourself some work by simply defining the members of the struct.
-This will create a default constructor for the wrapping class, and allow you to define functions using the struct as a class.
+In some cases you may have a struct that is a simple container for data, and doesn't have a constructor or destructor associated with it.
+In this case you can save yourself some work by defining the members of the struct.
+This will create a few default constructors for the wrapping class, and allow you to define functions using the struct as a class.

-Let's use the following C struct, which is a simple container for a set of statistics describing a soccer player:
+Consider the following C struct, which is a simple container for a set of statistics describing a soccer player:

 ```c